• Visual Works

 Year: 2021

-Site: Coastal waters of Puget Sound, WA
+Coastal waters of Puget Sound, WA

 Field recordings, photography, and photogravure from the Harbor Defenses of Puget Sound.
 Fort Worden, Fort Casey, and Fort Flagler are just three of over seventy-five coastal forts that protect our harbors, cities, and waterways in the United States.
 Many of these emplacements are on the front lines of climate change, but were never designed to face this sort of surge.
 This work harnesses the power of sound to tell the little-known story of Coastal Defenses in the United States, their stalwart past, and present day vulnerabilities.